omgnetwork/ios-sdk/README.md

 The `paginatedList` here is an object

-Where
+Where:
 - `data` is an array of transactions
 - `pagination` is a `Pagination` object

-Where
+  Where:
-`perPage` is the number of results per page.
+  - `perPage` is the number of results per page.
-`currentPage` is the retrieved page.
+  - `currentPage` is the retrieved page.
-`isFirstPage` is a bool indicating if the page received is the first page `isLastPage` is a bool indicating if the page received is the last page
+  - `isFirstPage` is a bool indicating if the page received is the first page
+  - `isLastPage` is a bool indicating if the page received is the last page

 ### QR codes